Hamilton County Recycles

 Since the 19th century, the CCC has promoted bicycle recreation, health and safety and helped riders develop friendships.
 It's a great way to find out about local rides, races and tours or even find a used bike on the cheap. www.cincinnaticycleclub.org.

-Cincinnati’s mass transit network offers routes within a mile of most people’s homes and bike racks on all their buses to extend your riding range.
+Cincinnati's mass transit network offers routes within a mile of most people's homes and bike racks on all their buses to extend your riding range.
+Free WiFi is an emerging feature of Metro routes.
 513-621-4455, www.sorta.com.

 The Miami Trail